-Monica Roberts, Assistant Superintendent of Engagement for the Boston Public Schools, has over fifteen years of experience in public education.
+Monica Roberts, Chief Engagement Officer for the Boston Public Schools, has over fifteen years of experience in public education.
 In her current role, she oversees family and community engagement, student engagement and leadership development, school and community partnerships, and registration and assignment.
 Under her leadership, BPS is making significant policy and operational improvements that will result in improved outcomes and experiences for students, families, communities and schools.
 Ms. Roberts has served in a number of key positions within the Boston Public Schools since 2001, including Director of School Support and Training; Director of Federal and State Programs, and Assistant Director of Development.